dmouscher/nomic/rules-3.md

 ## 305

 All bots used to fulfill any action described by a rule must have their code be open source.

+## 307

+Any player may choose to form a political party during their own turn.
+To propose a political party, the player whose turn it is must post their intent to create a party in #actions, along with the party name and an emoji, to be used as the party’s emoji sigil.
+The name or the sigil of the party can only be changed by the unanimous and public consent of all party members.
+No party can share a name, and no party can share an emoji sigil with any other party or any player (Players cannot choose an emoji that is a political party’s emoji sigil as their own emoji sigil).
+A player that proposes a political party automatically joins said party.

+After a political party is proposed, other players may request to join it in #actions.
+The members of the political party then vote in #actions to determine if that player is allowed to join.
+A player is accepted if there is a majority vote to allow that player into the political party.

+Players can only be in up to one political party at a time.
+Players may leave their political party at any time, and automatically leave their current political party when they join a different political party.

+If a political party has no players, it automatically dissolves.
+If, throughout an entire turn, a political party has no active players, it dissolves at the end of said turn.
+Political parties become eligible voters when all of the following criteria are fulfilled:
+* There is an ongoing vote on a rule-change
+* The political party in question has at least 4 members
+* The political party in question has no inactive members
+* No member of the political party in question has changed or withdrawn their vote for the current revision of the proposed rule-change
+* Every member of the political party in question has voted and voted identically on the current revision of the proposed rule-change

+Political parties with eligible voter status lose their eligible voter status if the vote for the current revision of the proposed rule-change ends or if any of the above criteria cease to be fulfilled.

+Political parties with eligible voter status cast their vote when a member of said political party reacts to the current revision of the proposed rule change with the political party’s emoji sigil.
+More than one member of said political party may react to the same proposal with said emoji sigil, but no member may withdraw their react.
+The political party’s vote is the same as all of its members’.